 A winter city break in Europe is the perfect way to escape the winter blues.
-Sure, it’s still cold in places, freezing in fact.
-But I’ve come to realise that winter can be a truly magical time of year.
-In this article, I’ll be listing 16 of the best European winter city breaks that I guarantee will have you falling in love with winter like never before.
+In this article, I’ll be listing 20 European city breaks that will have you falling in love with winter.

-Of course, we all love warm weather and tropical beach holidays.
-But what about glorious snow-capped mountains, frozen lakes fit for ice-skating, Christmas markets with twinkling lights and mulled wine, or clear, crisp skies adorned with stars.
+Snow dusted cobbled streets, Christmas markets with twinkling lights, and clear, crisp skies adorned with stars.
 That’s just a taster of what you can look forward to when spending the winter in Europe.

-But with all that out of the way, let’s get to it.
-Here are 16 of the best winter city breaks in Europe.
+Here are 20 of the best winter city breaks in Europe.

 1. Berlin, Germany

 Suppose getting lit on mulled wine, buying extravagant Christmas decorations, and eating sausages of all shapes and sizes sounds like your idea of fun.

 In that case, you will love visiting Berlin during the wintertime.